The first trees were planted at Glencoe Wood in 1992 under a Woodland Grant Scheme “Special Management Grant”.

 Keil Hill is now the site of the first Highland Titles Nature Reserve and attracted over 6000 visitors in 2014, all of whom enjoyed our pleasant and informative ‘meet and greet’ service, which is staffed by local volunteers who assist our visitors in finding their very own plot of land.
 This Nature Reserve project was nominated for the Nature of Scotland Awards 2014 – an event organised by RSPB Scotland and sponsored by The Crown Estate.

-The popularity of the visitor experience is evident from over 100 5-star Trip Advisor reviews, which resulted in our being awarded the Certificate of Excellence in 2015.
+The popularity of the visitor experience is evident from over 100 5-star Trip Advisor reviews, which resulted in our being awarded the Certificate of Excellence every year since 2015.

 Of course, a great deal of time, money and work has gone into achieving this goal.
 Amongst other things, Highland Titles has:

-- Installed several miles of access tracks and paths
+- Installed several kilometers of access tracks and paths

 - Planted thousands of native broadleaf trees